MihailKovachev/Razon/vault/Languages/Bulgarian/Nouns.md

 Nouns in Bulgarian can be either **singular** or **plural**.
 Unlike in English, however, building the plural form of a noun from its singular form is not as easy as just adding a letter or two.
 The ending for the plural form of a noun can depend on several factors such as the noun's singular ending, its gender and its number of syllables.

-Whilst there are certain patterns which nouns tend to follow, new words should always be learned with both their singular and plural form.

 ## Masculine Nouns

+There is no fool-proof rule for determining the plural form of a masculine from only its singular form, so each masculine nouns must be learned with both its singular and plural forms.
+However, there are certain patterns which most nouns follow and can make the process easier.

 ### Count Form